limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 ### BUILD OUT, OPERATIONS HANDOFF, & CUTOVER
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
 Application team environment, configuration and build out complete     | Green     | in progress; planned Oct.
-2018: NCA users will use salesforce in cloud to create new cases; will schedule burials at requested cemetaries, record to BOS database migration comes later
+2018: NCA users will use salesforce in cloud to create new cases; will schedule burials at requested cemetaries, record to BOSS database migration comes later
 Change management and comms plan approved (incl.
 VA training requirements)    | Green    | in progress All testing cheklists have been completed / met acceptance criteria (security and operations)     |      | ESCCBB decisions / tasks completed if applicable for connections              | Green    |  need to build production then will request for connection